| Copyright | (C) 2014 2018 Chris Allen |

 scanSearch :: (FromJSON a, MonadBH m) => IndexName -> Search -> m [Hit a] Source #

-uses the scroll
+scanSearch uses the scroll API of elastic,

-.
+for a given IndexName.
 Note that this will

 consume the entire search result set and will be doing O(n) list